While GAs are Currently Here

 Supplemental Employment

 Supplemental employment refers to employment beyond 20 hours per week (100%) for a GA.
-Supplemental employment requires advance approval and must be obtained before the GA begins work.
-The online form to request approval can be found here.
-This form ensures the advisor is aware of the additional employment commitment their advisee is taking on.
+Supplemental employment requires advance approval and must be obtained before the GA begins work through the online Supplemental Employment Approval Request form.
+This form ensures the advisor is aware of the additional employment commitment their advisee is taking on and that the appropriate payroll type is used for the additional work.

 Can a GA be employed for more than 20 hours per week?